seo4ajax/seo4ajax-cloudfront/README.md

 to store captures served by SEO4Ajax and intended for bots separately from those intended for regular users.

-In this case, you need to [create a "Cache policy"](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cache-key-create-cache-policy.html) and a "Behavior" that uses a cache key based on the HTTP "from" header, as illustrated in the screenshot below.
+In this case, you need to [create a Cache policy](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cache-key-create-cache-policy.html) and a "Behavior" that uses a cache key based on the HTTP "from" header, as illustrated in the screenshot below.
 This header is provided by the most popular bots (e.g. "googlebot(at)googlebot.com",